TimeMagazine/fancy-radio-buttons/README.md

 		}
 	});

-There are examples of every element type in the repo at [examples/index.html](examples/index.html).
+These modules are meant to be built with [Browserify](http://browserify.org/), so the CSS will all be baked into the final javascript file.
+There are examples of every element type in the repo at [examples/examples.html](examples/examples.html).

+This, if you make any changes to [example/debug.js](example/debug.js), you have to recompile it with the following command:

+	#in the examples directory
+	browserify debug.js > index.js --debug

 ## Usage